gabikakol/gabikakol.github.io/before-git-error/readme.txt

 todo:
 header border colours, styles
-footer contact icons make white
+contact at the bottom

+test